 This design prevents any snow plowing from occurring when cleaning large messes.

-Amazon also sells refurbished units if you’re look for even more savings.
-This makes it one of the best deals available if you don’t mind the small bin and the limitations brought about by the cord.
+Amazon also sells refurbished units if you’re looking for even more savings.
+It makes it one of the best deals available if you don’t mind the small bin and the limitations brought about by the cord.

-Bottom line: This compact and lightweight stick vacuum is great for small to medium sized homes.
-The interchangeable tool set gives it comparable versatility to the Dyson but at a more affordable price.
+Bottom line: This compact, lightweight stick vacuum is excellent for small to medium-sized homes.
+The interchangeable toolset gives it comparable versatility to the Dyson but at a more affordable price.

 They were the first to invent the bagless vacuum now they’re at it again introducing perhaps the first vacuum that doesn’t use a pre-motor filter.